 Now, you could spend two decades learning the intricacies of these story points like me—

-—or you could use the Narrative First Atomizer.
+—or you could use Subtext.
 The choice is up to you.

 Imagine the number of stories waiting to be told by those with decades more experience behind them.